 Create a return-to-work plan

-The postpartum period, for birthing parents and their partners, is a pivotal time for your employees.
+The postpartum period, for birthing parents and their partners alike, is a pivotal time for your employees.
 Often referred to as the fourth trimester, it can be a difficult time for parents as they adjust to a new family member, new routines, and new responsibilities.
-Modern maternity benefits include support for postpartum needs, recognizing the impact maternal mental health can have on workplace productivity and long-term health outcomes.
+Modern maternity leave and benefits include support for postpartum needs, recognizing the impact maternal mental health can have on workplace productivity and long-term health outcomes.
 Does your benefits plan include resources for mental health, parent coaching, career coaching, and other postpartum needs?
 Is your leave period adequate enough to allow parents time to bond, adjust, and reset after pregnancy?